Michael4933/Migician/README.md

 │  ├── chat.py
 ```

-Each testing example is formatted below, where the main informantion is task, images, question and answer.
+Each testing example is formatted as below, which includes the key informantion such as task class label, image paths, question and ground truth.
+> [!NOTE]
-Note: the answer is normalized as relative position within 0-1, following the x1_y1_x2_y2 format.
+> The groundtruth coordinates are normalized as float within 0-1, following the `x1 y1 x2 y2`` and relative position format.
+>
+> Please ensure that you have sufficient hard disk storage and a stable internet connection.
 ```
 {
         "task": "reasoning",